-The following official academic documents can be provided in both hard copy and digital format:
+The following official academic documents can be provided in digital format:

 - Qualification certificate (testamur)